Grenfell Tower fire: Polyisocyanurate insulation

 At least three survivors were treated for cyanide poisoning.
 Simultaneous exposure to carbon monoxide and hydrogen cyanide is more lethal than exposure to the gases separately.

 Celotex's Rainscreen Compliance Guide, when specifying Celotex RS5000 in buildings above 18 m, sets out the conditions under which the product was tested and for which it has been certified as meeting the required fire safety standards.
 These include the use of (non-combustible) 12 mm fibre cement rainscreen panels, ventilated horizontal fire breaks at each floor slab edge and vertical non-ventilated fire breaks.
 It states that any changes from the tested configuration "will need to be considered by the building designer".

 Cavity barriers

-It has been asserted that cavity barriers intended to prevent the spread of fire in the gap between the facade and the building (the chimney effect) were of insufficient size and, in some cases, incorrectly installed, facilitating the spread of fire.
+It has been asserted that cavity barriers intended to prevent the spread of fire in the gap between the façade and the building (the chimney effect) were of insufficient size and, in some cases, incorrectly installed, facilitating the spread of fire.